The following guide discusses how to use S-Docs in Lightning and how to edit a template in Lightning.

 Let’s return to the “View Document(s)” page.
 If “Allow Edit” is enabled for a particular template, you can click the pencil icon corresponding to that document to edit it after it’s been generated:

 After you make your edits, you can click Preview to preview the final document, Save to save and return to the “View Document(s)” page, and Close to discard your changes and return to the “View Document(s)” page.

 On the “View Document(s)” page, you can click Email Selected Docs to email your documents.
 Your documents will be included as attachments on an email.
-Here, you can edit the email fields as desired and click Send to send your email or Cancel to return to your record’s page.
+Here, you can edit the email fields as desired, scroll down to edit the body of the email, and click Send to send your email or Cancel to return to your record’s page.

 Once you return to your record’s page, you will notice that the S-Docs you generated now appear in the S-Docs related list.
 You can click View All for a more in-depth look at your S-Docs’ details.

 On the following page, you can click the document icon in the “View” column, the mail icon in the “Email” column, or the pencil icon in the “Edit” column to respectively view, email, or edit the corresponding document.